rsksmart/tokenbridge/bridge/contracts/zeppelin/upgradable/README.md

 **OpenZeppelin Contracts is a library for secure smart contract development.** It provides implementations of standards like ERC20 and ERC721 which you can deploy as-is or extend to suit your needs, as well as Solidity components to build custom contracts and more complex decentralized systems.

 This fork of OpenZeppelin is set up as a **reusable Ethereum Package**.
-It is deployed to the goerly, rinkeby, and ropsten test networks, as well as to the main Ethereum network.
+It is deployed to the goerli, rinkeby, and ropsten test networks, as well as to the main Ethereum network.
 You can reuse any of the pre-deployed on-chain contracts by simply linking to them using the [OpenZeppelin SDK](https://github.com/openzeppelin/openzeppelin-sdk), or reuse their Solidity source code as with the [vanilla version of OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts).

 ## Differences with openzeppelin-contracts